clubpay/crAPI/README.md

-# a Copy of crAPI repository for testing secureflow tools.
+# A Copy of crAPI repository for testing secureflow tools.